Reasonable Doubt (album): Legacy and influence

 In 2006, Jay-Z performed the songs from Reasonable Doubt at the Radio City Music Hall to celebrate its tenth anniversary.
 The concert's band included the Roots' drummer Questlove, the Illadelphonics, a 50-piece orchestra dubbed the Hustla's Symphony and Just Blaze, the performance's disc jockey.
 On "Can't Knock the Hustle", Beyoncé replaced Mary J. Blige, who was preparing for her Breakthrough Tour at the time.
 Jay-Z rapped the Notorious B.I.G.'s verses on "Brooklyn's Finest", and Jaz-O's verse was left out of "Bring It On".
 Jay-Z added a verse to "22 Two's" in which he says variations of the words "for/four" 44 times over the beat of "Can I Kick It?" by A Tribe Called Quest.
 Other alterations include Jay-Z changing a lyrical mention of Cristal to Dom Pérignon and Jay-Z's band "spruc[ing] up tracks like 'Regrets' to add more energy".
 Celebrities such as Alicia Keys, Young Jeezy, Jadakiss, Chris Tucker, LeBron James and Carmelo Anthony attended the concert.
 3,000 tickets were put on sale; all were sold within two minutes according to Roc-A-Fella Records' website.

+Following decades of critical acclaim, Reasonable Doubt received formal institutional enshrinement when it was inducted into the Grammy Hall of Fame as part of the 2025 class.
+The Recording Academy honored the independent release at an official induction gala in Los Angeles on May 16, 2025, celebrating its long-term qualitative and historical impact on the music industry.
+It was the only hip-hop album selected for enshrinement within its induction group.

+In support of the album's thirtieth anniversary, Jay-Z held on a number of concerts in Philadelphia, New York City, Los Angeles, and Paris.
+At the New York City Show on July 10, 2026, Beyoncé performed Mary J. Blige's chorus on "Can't Knock the Hustle", Nas performed versions of "The World Is Yours" and "N.Y.
+State of Mind", and Blue Ivy Carter performed the keys on "Feelin' It".